kloudworkshop/kloudworkshop.github.io/Instructions/CaseStudy/01-Governance.md

 ## Task

+    ** Cost**

         * What are the ways that the local authority could organize their subscriptions and management group?

         * Design a minimum of two ways that this could be done and explain the reason for your decisions.